R1kQ/R1kQ/README.md

 - 👨‍💻 All of my projects are available at [https://www.richardq.dev](https://www.richardq.dev)

-- 💬 Ask me about **Full-stack Web Development, Software Engineering, Art & Design, Language learning**
+- 💬 Ask me about **Full-stack Web Development, Software Engineering, Art & Design, Language Learning**

 - 📫 How to reach me **richardqdev@gmail.com**